zjpeters/advancedStatisticsForNeuroscience/examPreparationASN.md

 ---

-## Boostrapping
+## Bootstrapping

 *Bootstrapping*: a means of estimating the distribution of a dataset by resampling the data (with or without replacement, depending the method).
-Estimates the unknown distribution $F$ by generating many **bootstrap samples** from the original sample.You can obtai confidene intervals for any kind of sample distribution by bootstrapping many times.
+Estimates the unknown distribution $F$ by generating many **bootstrap samples** from the original sample.You can obtain confidence intervals for any kind of sample distribution by bootstrapping many times.

 *Jackknife estimate*: from your sample $x$ remove one observation $x_i$ and call the new, smaller sample $x_{(i)}$, and call the statistic we are wanting to perform $\theta_{(i)} = s(x_{(i)})$ ($s$ could be any sort of statistic, such as the mean).